AdobeDocs/experience-platform.en/help/hygiene/ui/browse.md

 >[!IMPORTANT]
 >
->Consumer deletions are only available for organizations that have purchased Adobe Healthcare Shield or Privacy Shield.
+>Consumer deletes are only available for organizations that have purchased Adobe Healthcare Shield or Privacy Shield.

 Select the funnel icon (![Image of the funnel icon](../images/ui/browse/funnel-icon.png)) to view a list of filters for the displayed work orders.